RobertAndion/Discord_Music_Bot/README.md

 Todo/Possible adds in the future:
 Add the option to customize the message and role given through discord commands.
 Future update coming.
+Add a delete from queue function that removes a specific song from the queue based on position.
 Update: The custom function for shuffling has been done.